Australia has arguably one of the best public health systems in the world and the Medicare system gives us access to subsidised health care.

 The private health insurance sector is very competitive and there are thousands of policies on offer.

-Understand what you are covered for and what the entitlements are under the policy, to ensure you receive the treatment you want, when you need it.
+Understand what clinical categories are included in a policy, to ensure you can receive the treatment you want, when you need it.
 If you have any questions, ask your health insurer directly.

 Some key questions you will want to ask an insurer include: